plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

-If I'm asked, for example, to respect gay marriage (even if it's against my religious beliefs) or to be kind and pay for curb cuts for the handicapped, those requests don't require me to change my behaviour (except for paying taxes for something I might disagree with).
+If I'm asked, for example, to respect gay marriage (even if it's against my religious beliefs) or to be kind and pay for sidewalk curb cuts for the handicapped, those requests don't require me to change my behaviour (except for paying taxes for something I might disagree with).
 But asking me to 'respect' your personal pronouns does require me to act differently.